xapian/xapian/xapian-core/docs/spelling.rst

 Currently spelling correction is only supported for flint databases.
 It works with a single database or multiple databases (use Database::add_database() as usual).
-We've no plans to support it for the deprecated Quartz backend, nor for InMemory, but we do intend to support it for the remote backend in the future.
+We've no plans to support it for the InMemory backend, but we do intend to support it for the remote backend in the future.

 Prefixed Terms